 VETERAN SUICIDE EPIDEMIC HAS EXISTED FOR YEARS: The US VA also tells us that 22 of these veterans commit suicide every day.
 EVERY DAY.
 70% OF THESE VETS WERE OVER THE AGE OF 50.
 These vets have struggled with their pain a LONG TIME! and found NO HOPE that any one or any thing could help them.

 HORSE THERAPY WORKS!: So far, the best that our government has been able to do for these hidden and lost heroes is to pass resolutions in Congress and appropriate millions of dollars to budgets.
 Yet the “statistics” do not change.
 Well, let us tell you what DOES WORK!
 HORSES!
 Yes, something as simple as a horse has repeatedly and consistently saved hundreds of veterans in our country.
 In 2009 we started a horse program for injured veterans, and in 5 short years this program grew to over 100 veterans a week being served.
 Many of these veterans were not pursuing therapy, or their therapy was ineffective for them.
-Most of these are now participating in VA therapy.
 Horses provided the bridge that allowed them to truly reintegrate back into our society that they had fought so valiantly to defend!
 All of these veterans said that their horse was the very best therapy that they had ever received by a wide margin.
 Many of them shared that their horse had literally saved their life.
 When you save a person’s life, their gratitude tends to be great, and we have a large number of advocates for horses.
 The Veterans have spoken!

 The reason that Debbi and Bob dedicated their lives to helping veterans with horse therapy is because the need is so great.
 The United States is facing a full blown epidemic of Post Traumatic Stress that will affect every community in many countries for decades to come.
 The United States currently has over 200,000 homeless veterans living on our streets as a result of the Viet Nam war according to the VA.
 This is absolutely shocking and totally unacceptable.
 But this is nothing compared to the oncoming crisis we face.
 These are our national heroes we are talking about, and their lives are worth saving, whether from suicide, homelessness or from hopelessness.
 Horses beyond number exist all around the USA and other countries with no job or purpose to them.
 It is so critical that veteran horse programs are started all over the world so that veterans everywhere can have access to this unique and powerful healing!
 Contact us to discover how horses are so effective with veterans.